SiestaBot/Examples/README.md

-# Examples | Explanation of the dashboard
+# Get Example | Siesta Documentation
-Siesta cares a lot about offering the best to our users, our goal is to make sure our users don't have any problems so we have a little help for you.
+In this example aiohttp is used for the request, of course this can also be done with other packages.
+Basically it is just a url get request and then reading the text from the website.

 ### Why should I read this?
-It would be good if you read the dashboard explanation so that you understand how our dashboard works and how you can best use it!
+To work with our API you need to understand how the api works and how to use it correctly.